roseperrone/video-object-detection/README.md

 I'm trying to detect not a specific object, but a class of an object (e.g. all whole eggs, regardless of color, shape, size, decoration, orientation, shadows and partial obscurity).
 Deep nets can learn more complex models than shallow ones.

 Unlike surveillance, YouTube videos typically cut from scene to scene quickly, making object tracking of limited use.
-Furthermore, the object is typically not present in a vast majority of the scenes, so much time would be wasted tracking irrelevant objects.
-Perhaps an object tracker could be used after the this system identifies a handful of scenes in which the object is present.
+Furthermore, the object is typically not present in a vast majority of the scenes, so much time would be wasted tracking irrelevant objects, but an object tracker could be used after the this system identifies a handful of scenes in which the object is present.

 #### Does it work well enough to be useful for robots?